Almost sure null bankruptcy of testing-by-betting strategies: Do all good strategies go bankrupt?

 \section{Do all good strategies go bankrupt?}

-While we demonstrated above that ``good'' mixture betting strategies are null-bankrupt, it remains to be answered if the same principle holds universally for all betting strategies.
-Revisiting that argument around \eqref{eqn:remove-cash}, given an original strategy $M_n^\pi$, we constructed another strategy $M_n^{\pi'}$ that makes more money under the alternative, at the price of making less money (and possible bankruptcy) under the null; it \emph{improves} upon the original strategy $M_n^\pi$ in this sense.
+We demonstrated above that known ``good'' mixture betting strategies are null-bankrupt.
+We now explore this principle in greater generality: do \emph{all ``good'' strategies} go bankrupt?

+Revisiting our earlier argument around \eqref{eqn:remove-cash}, given an original strategy $M_n^\pi$, we constructed another strategy $M_n^{\pi'}$ that makes more money under the alternative, at the price of making less money (and possible bankruptcy) under the null; it \emph{improves} upon the original strategy $M_n^\pi$ in this sense.

 Our key result in this section is that it is possible to generalize the cash-removal improvement \eqref{eqn:remove-cash} to \emph{all} strategies on certain sample paths which we refer to as being ``predictably non-bankrupt''.
 Let $(W_n)$ be the wealth process of some strategy whose bet fraction process is $(\lambda_n)$.
 Define